AleksandrRogov/DynamicsWebApi/README.md

 Changelog can be found [here](/.github/CHANGELOG.md).

-**NOTE!** "Dynamics 365" in this readme refers to Microsoft Dataverse (formerly known as Microsoft Common Data Service) / Microsoft Dynamics 365 Customer Engagement / Micorosft Dynamics CRM. **NOT** Microsoft Dynamics 365 Finance and Operations.
+**NOTE!** "Dynamics 365" in this readme refers to Microsoft Dataverse (formerly known as Microsoft Common Data Service) / Microsoft Dynamics 365 Customer Engagement / Microsoft Dynamics CRM. **NOT** Microsoft Dynamics 365 Finance and Operations.

 ## Usage examples

-### For a full documentation please check [DynamicsWebApi on GitHub](https://github.com/AleksandrRogov/DynamicsWebApi).
+### For full documentation please check [DynamicsWebApi on GitHub](https://github.com/AleksandrRogov/DynamicsWebApi).

 ### Dynamics 365 Web Resource
 To use DynamicsWebApi inside Dynamics 365 you need to download a browser version of the library, it can be found in v2 [dist](https://github.com/AleksandrRogov/DynamicsWebApi/tree/v2/dist) folder.